Code-Institute-Submissions/barneys-boxercise/ReadMe.md

 •	Check status by typing in ‘git status’
 •	Type ‘git add’ to add the files for staging
 •	Type ‘git commit -m "Add all files" to commit the files
+•	Type ‘git push’ to push the files to GitHub

 Deployment
 This project was developed using the GitPod (https://gitpod.io/) and was committed to git and pushed to GitHub using the built in function within GitPod.